Dublin landmarks

 80 & 81 Stephen's Green, Iveagh House is closed to the public.
 The gardens, on the other hand, are open Monday to Saturday from 8.00 a.m., Sunday and public holidays from 10.00 a.m.
 Tel.
 (01) 475 7816.

 The entrances are somewhat hidden.
-One is behind the National Concert Hall on Earlsfort Terrace.
+One, for example, is behind the National Concert Hall on Earlsfort Terrace.
 The other is off Clonmel Street.
-Richard Castle designed the two town houses that Sir Benjamin Guinness bought in the 1860s.
-Nothing remains of the facade of the original building.
-Guinness had the family crest placed in the pediment.
-Today the office of the Minister of Foreign Affairs is located in this building.
-However, it is also used for state receptions.
+Richard Castle designed the two townhouses that Sir Benjamin Guinness bought in the 1860s.
+Nothing of the facade of the original building remains.
+Guinness had the family coat of arms placed in the gable.
+Today, this building houses the Foreign Secretary's office, but is also used for state receptions.

-The gardens offer an alternative to Stephen's Green with lawns, walkways, fountains, a rose garden and a maze.
+The gardens offer an alternative to Stephen's Green with green spaces, walking paths, fountains, a rose garden and a maze.

 Newman House